subsoap/imagebatch/README.md

 - Image caching is forced right now (will be an option later)
 - You can take the code out and use if how you want
 - Edge extrusion support will be added later
+- More other features will be added later